Skip to content

 Bank notes in the Maldives

-Be mindful of their condition and watch out for fakes.
+Be mindful of the condition of Maldives money, and watch out for fake notes.

 Maldivian Rufiyaa banknotes